ablygo/ablygo.github.io/patterns.md

 It may be the case that optics are the pattern calculus I desire, though they do have a few issues.
 Operationally they are going to be potentially less efficient, due to having to tuple up their arguments, only to immediately pattern match on them.
 They also don't work with existentially types, and can throw away information (patterns allow affine traversals, while optics allow general traversals).
 This last issue is a big one for me.

 Even if the issue with existential types could be solved, and the operational issues could be optimized away when possible, I think there are benefits to having syntax that reflects that true patterns are O(1) and at worse affine, whereas optics may both be slower, and throw away information.

+## Arguments separated by commas

+I plan to use arguments separated by commas on the left hand of a definition, like `'foo 'x, 'y 'z = ...`.

+A plus to this is it generalizes lambda case to multiple arguments quite nicely.
+It also allows eliding some parentheses.

+A downside of this is that the left hand side of definitions doesn't mirror when functions are used.
+For instance `f x y = ...` reads rather nice as a definition: whenever you see `f a b` in an expression you bind the variables to those in the left hand side of function definition, and then replace it by the right hand side.
+I'm not sure losing that consistency is *that* bad a loss though.
+It wasn't until I was pretty familiar with Haskell that I actually noticed that definitions could be read that way.
+Thus, the inconsistency might only be apparent to people after it's been pointed out.

+I'm really not sure.

 ## Or-patterns